hel-astro-lab/runko/docs/installation.rst

    mkdir build
    cd build
-   cmake -DPYTHON_EXECUTABLE=$(which python3) ..
+   cmake ..

-And make sure to check that `CMake` finishes successfully.
+And check that `CMake` finishes successfully.
 After that, you are ready to compile the framework with

 .. code-block:: bash